ZHOUYI-UM/OpenCV4.5.1-step-by-step/README.md

 # Step 6: Project 5, collect face data from vedio
 In this project, we detect a face in vedio,  and save this pic every 500ms.

+# Step 7: Project 6, Train the image
+In this project, we will use python to train the face image.
+Because python is simplier than C++.